kbenoit/ME314/README.md

 **Kenneth Benoit** is Professor of Quantitative Social Research Methods at the Department of Methodology, LSE.
 With a background in political science, his substantive work focuses on political party competition, political measurement issues, and electoral systems.
 His research and teaching is primarily in the field of social science statistical applications.
 His recent work concerns the quantitative analysis of text as data, for which he has developed a package for the R statistical software.

 **Slava Mikhaylov** is Professor of Public Policy and Data Science at Institute of Analytics and Data Science and Department of Government, University of Essex.
 He's a Chief Scientific Advisor to Essex County Council and a co-investigator in an ESRC Big Data infrastructure investment initiative – Consumer Data Research Centre at UCL.
 His research and teaching is primarily in the field of computational social science and data science.

 **Dr. Jack Blumenau** is a Lecturer in Quantitative Methods at the UCL Department of Political Science. he was previously an ESRC "Future Research Leader" post-doc in the Methodology Department at the LSE.
 His research explores the effects of legislative leaders on the behaviour of parliamentarians in the European Parliament and the UK House of Commons.

-**Altaf Ali** is a PhD student and Teaching Fellow in the Department of Political Science at University College London.
-His PhD thesis analyzes event data to model escalation patterns of armed intrastate conflicts.
-His research is focused on the application of machine learning methods to gain insights from data within the field of social sciences.

 ### Course Schedule

 ***

-#### __*Monday, 14 August: Overview and introduction to data science [SM,KB]*__
+#### __*Monday, 30 July: Overview and introduction to data science [SM,KB]*__
 We will use this session to get to know the range of interests and experience students bring to the class, as well as to survey the machine learning approaches to be covered.
 We will also discuss and demonstrate the R software.

 ##### Resources